opentargets-archive/roadmap/README.md

 Here are a few rough heuristics.

-A feature is anything that:
+A feature is anything for which *any* of the following applies:

 - would be part of release notes
 - a blog post could be written about after its release